Taking & Possession of Fish

 Possession and Daily Limits

-- A person may not have in possession, or intentionally kill or injure fish other than the sizes specified and allowed for that species on a given water.
+- A person may not have in possession, or intentionally kill or injure, fish other than the sizes specifed and allowed for that species on a given water.
 Any fish in a vehicle used to access a given water counts towards the number and sizes of fish in possession.